Daughters and Dads Research

-With generous support from Port Waratah Coal Services, Hunter Children’s Research Foundation and Hunter Medical Research Institute, the Daughters and Dads Active and Empowered program was developed in 2013.
-At that time the program was named the DADEE (Dads And Daughters Exercising and Empowered) program.
+With generous support from Port Waratah Coal Services, Hunter Children’s Research Foundation and Hunter Medical Research Institute, the Daughters and Dads Active and Empowered program (formally known as DADEE) began development in 2013.

 The Daughters and Dads project was the first study internationally to target the father-daughter relationship to improve girls’ self-esteem and physical activity.